fellesverkstedet/gcc-laserpro-driver/worklog.md

 TODO:

+* Test fabmodules with existing driver+printer.
+Not possible, requires Universal or Epilog access?
 * Copy universal driver as is
 * Attempt to send .uni to printer?
 * Modify driver according to spec